INSIDE: Everything you need to know about visiting the Ikebukuro Earthquake Museum Tokyo with kids

 If you are visiting Tokyo with kids, a trip to the Tokyo Earthquake Museum (a free Life Safety Training Centre in Ikebukuro) is a must-do for this unique and one-off experience alone.

-- 1 Tokyo Earthquake Museum (Life Safety Training Center)
+- 1 Guide to Tokyo Earthquake Museum (Alt: Ikebukuro Life Safety Training Center)

 - 3 Watch our video of the Earthquake Simulator Tokyo!

-- 4 Hang on tight to the Ikebukuro Earthquake Simulator
+- 4 What to expect on the Japan Earthquake Simulator ride?

-- 5 More things for kids to do at the Tokyo Earthquake Museum Life Safety Training Center in Ikebukuro
+- 5 MORE things to do at the Tokyo Earthquake Museum Japan for kids

-- 6 Earthquake Simulator Ride at Earthquake Museum Tokyo
+- 6 Guide to the Earthquake Simulator Ride at Earthquake Museum Tokyo

 - 7 Questions to ask at the Earthquake Museum Tokyo Japan